| Other pages: Dialysis Konnections and our Australian Dialysis Unit Guide

 - Check if vaccines are needed in countries where you travel - some vaccines are not recommended for dialysis patients.
 Transplant patients need to be especially careful of vaccines.

-- Keep an up to date treatment letter from your doctor with you at all times (and copy in checked luggage) summarising your health, results of recent lab results and medication you take and why.
-You will need to provide this for Customs - also essential if you need to consult a doctor away from home.
-Keep scanned electronic copy in an email (Yahoo, Hotmail) for emergencies.
-Your doctor can provide a copy, but this is not ideal if you need urgent treatment or medication.
+- Keep an up to date treatment letter from your doctor with you at all times (copy in checked luggage) summarising your health, recent lab results and medication prescribed and why.
+You may need to provide this letter to Customs - also essential if you need to consult a doctor away from home.
+Keep scanned e- copies in an email (Yahoo, Hotmail) for access in emergencies.
+Your doctor can provide a copy in an emergency, but this is not ideal if you need urgent treatment or medication.

-- Travel with at least a 3 day reserve of supplies in case of unexpected travel delays - weather, flight delays, unexpected scheduling or shipment delays.
-Bags can go astray, they may arrive on the next flight, but always pack medications in a carry-on bag, never in checked luggage.
+- Travel with at least a 3 day reserve of supplies - weather and flight delays, unexpected scheduling or shipment delays.
+Bags can also go astray - they may arrive on the next flight, however, to be safe always pack medications in a carry-on bag, never in checked luggage.

 - Planes don't have fridges for personal use - if you have a drug which must be kept cool ask your pharmacist how to pack it for travel.
 Check if your hotel has a fridge as some do not - they may suggest options.
 Consider packing medications in a thermo-bag with re-usable freezer packs.
 A wide-necked thermos chilled in advance also works.
 Make sure you allow time for transfers and delays when calculating the length of a trip when medication may be unrefrigerated.

 - Ensure you arrange a clean space in advance to do exchanges and store supplies.
 Carry 2 universal connectors, one in personal bag and one in checked luggage, in case one is lost in transit.